awsdocs/aws-batch-user-guide/doc_source/security-iam.md

 **Service administrator** – If you're in charge of AWS Batch resources at your company, you probably have full access to AWS Batch\.
 It's your job to determine which AWS Batch features and resources your employees should access\.
 You must then submit requests to your IAM administrator to change the permissions of your service users\.
 Review the information on this page to understand the basic concepts of IAM\.
 To learn more about how your company can use IAM with AWS Batch, see [How AWS Batch works with IAM](security_iam_service-with-iam.md)\.

 **IAM administrator** – If you're an IAM administrator, you might want to learn details about how you can write policies to manage access to AWS Batch\.
-To view example AWS Batch identity\-based policies that you can use in IAM, see [Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.
+To view example AWS Batch identity\-based policies that you can use in IAM, see [Identity\-based policy examples for AWS Batch](security_iam_id-based-policy-examples.md)\.

 ## Authenticating with identities<a name="security_iam_authentication"></a>